AdityaDeshmane/H2H-iOS-SampleApp/README.md

 ### Please note

 * Use Xcode 8 onwards
-* Not compatible with simulater, use iPhone/iPad only
+* Not compatible with simulater, use iPhone/iPad
-* Minimum compatible iOS 9.3
+* Minimum compatible iOS is 9.3
 * Sample app is using Swift and module name is ```"H2HSDKIntegrationSample"```, ```import H2HSDKIntegrationSample-Swift.h``` in obj-c code if your code base is in obj-c.

 ---